polkadot-fellows/RFCs/text/0074-stateful-multisig-pallet.md

     /// The extrinsic when the multisig operation was opened. pub when: Timepoint<BlockNumberFor<T>>,
     /// The approvers achieved so far, including the depositor.
-    /// The approvers are stored in a BoundedBTreeSet to ensure faster lookup and operations (approve, revoke).
+    /// The approvers are stored in a BoundedBTreeSet to ensure faster lookup and operations (approve, reject).
     /// It's also bounded to ensure that the size don't go over the required limit by the Runtime. pub approvers: BoundedBTreeSet<T::AccountId, T::MaxSignatories>,
+    /// The rejectors for the proposal so far.
+    /// The rejectors are stored in a BoundedBTreeSet to ensure faster lookup and operations (approve, reject).
+    /// It's also bounded to ensure that the size don't go over the required limit by the Runtime. pub rejectors: BoundedBTreeSet<T::AccountId, T::MaxSignatories>,
     /// The block number until which this multisig operation is valid.
 None means no expiry. pub expire_after: Option<BlockNumberFor<T>>,
 }
 ```

 For optimization we're using BoundedBTreeSet to allow for efficient lookups and removals.
-Especially in the case of approvers, we need to be able to remove an approver from the list when they revoke their approval. (which we do lazily when `execute_proposal` is called).
+Especially in the case of approvers, we need to be able to remove an approver from the list when they reject their approval. (which we do lazily when `execute_proposal` is called).

-There's an extra storage map for the deposits of the multisig accounts per owner added.
-This is to ensure that we can release the deposits when the multisig removes them even if the constant deposit per owner changed in the runtime later on.
+There's an extra storage map for the deposits of the multisig accounts per signer added.
+This is to ensure that we can release the deposits when the multisig removes them even if the constant deposit per signer changed in the runtime later on.

 ### Considerations & Edge cases

-#### Removing an owner from the multisig account during an active proposal
+#### Removing an signer from the multisig account during an active proposal

- We need to ensure that the approvers are always a subset from owners.
-This is also partially why we're using BoundedBTreeSet for owners and approvers.
-Once execute proposal is called we ensure that the proposal is still valid and the approvers are still a subset from current owners.
+ We need to ensure that the approvers are always a subset from signers.
+This is also partially why we're using BoundedBTreeSet for signers and approvers.
+Once execute proposal is called we ensure that the proposal is still valid and the approvers are still a subset from current signers.

 #### Multisig account deletion and cleaning up existing proposals

-Once the last owner of a multisig account is removed or the multisig approved the account deletion we delete the multisig accound from the state and keep the proposals until someone calls `cleanup_proposals` multiple times which iterates over a max limit per extrinsic.
+Once the last signer of a multisig account is removed or the multisig approved the account deletion we delete the multisig accound from the state and keep the proposals until someone calls `cleanup_proposals` multiple times which iterates over a max limit per extrinsic.
 This is to ensure we don't have unbounded iteration over the proposals.
 Users are already incentivized to call `cleanup_proposals` to get their deposits back.

 #### Multisig account deletion and existing deposits